 7. Understand the Medicare Levy Surcharge

 The Medicare Levy Surcharge charged is dependent on your income.
-If you’re earning over $90,000 as an individual, and $180,000 as a couple or family, you’ll be charge a percentage of your income if you don’t have health insurance.
+If you’re earning over $90,000 as an individual, and $180,000 as a couple or family, you’ll be charged a percentage of your income if you don’t have health insurance.
 You’ll also incur a surcharge if you don’t have private hospital cover with a registered health fund.

-If you’re considered a high income earner, you could be paying more money in tax than a basic hospital cover.
+If you’re considered a high income earner, you could be paying more money in tax than a bronze hospital cover.
 Knowing the cost of the Medicare Levy surcharge could help you save money in the long run!